 Incorporate golden berries in your daily routine will help ward off many inflammatory ailments.

-I have heard of small farms on the Appalachian trail that has started growing these lushes berries.
+I have heard of small farms on the Appalachian trail that have started growing these lushes berries.

 Health benefits and nutrition facts